IntersectMBO/plutus-apps/README.md

 ## Documentation

-Usage of this library is documented in [`Language.Purescript.Bridge`](https://www.stackage.org/haddock/nightly/purescript-bridge/Language-PureScript-Bridge.html).

-All you should need to get started is: [`writePSTypes`](https://www.stackage.org/haddock/nightly/purescript-bridge/Language-PureScript-Bridge.html#writePSTypes).
+Usage of this library is documented in `Language.Purescript.Bridge`, with `writePSTypes` you should have everything to get started.
+Documentation can be found [here](https://www.stackage.org/haddock/nightly/purescript-bridge).

 ## Status